MoriTanosuke/fitbit-cli-example/README.md

 Make sure you have [Maven][2] installed and [fitbit4j][0] in your local repository, then run

-    mvn -DCONSUMER_KEY=yourapplicationkey -DCONSUMER_SECRET=yourapplicationsecret exec:java
+    mvn -DCONSUMER_KEY=yourapplicationkey -DCONSUMER_SECRET=yourapplicationsecret -Dexec.args="<FILENAME> <PERIOD>" exec:java

 on your command-line.

+Adding *-Dexec.args="<FILENAME> <PERIOD>"* is optional.
+PERIOD is one of the recognized time periods, like "6m".

 If you have to use a proxy, provide additional parameters *-Dhttp.proxyHost=YOURPROXY -Dhttp.proxyPort=1234*.

 How can I build on top of this?
 ===============================